 - Reduced condensation: Energy efficient windows and doors help reduce the risk of condensation which occurs when a cold surface and moist air meet.
 The resulting moisture can potentially damage the window frame and if it is particularly bad, may even affect other areas of the room.

-- Cost savings: Assuming all other measures have been taken, Installing energy efficient windows can save you money over the long term by reducing the amount of energy required to heat your home.The savings you gain from energy efficient glazing will depend on a number of factors, including the size of the home, the type of windows you purchase and your energy supplier.
-For an indication of the potential savings you could enjoy based on your home and windows, use the Energy Savings Calculator created by the Glass and Glazing Federation.
+- Cost savings: Assuming all other measures have been taken, Installing energy-efficient windows can save you money over the long term by reducing the amount of energy required to heat your home.The savings you gain from energy-efficient glazing will depend on a number of factors, including the size of the home, the type of windows you purchase and your energy supplier.
+For an indication of the potential savings, you could enjoy based on your home and windows.

 - A more comfortable living environment: Lower heat loss, plus reduced noise, helps toward a feeling of a much more comfortable home.